openshift/runbooks/README.md

 alerts, that are intended to guide a cluster owner and/or operator through the steps of fixing problems on clusters, which are surfaced by alerts.

-Going forward alerts in OpenShift will ship a link to the corresponding runbook in this repository, to make fixing problems even easier.
+Going forward, alerts in OpenShift will ship a link to the corresponding runbook in this repository, to make fixing problems even easier.

 ## Repository Layout